-Many philosophers since ancient history said that all matter consists of very small unit particles (called atoms).
+Since ancient history, many philosophers said that all matter consists of very small unit particles (called atoms).
 However, no one had seen or measured the mass of these unit particles.
-Now even if they assumed that A, B and X consisted of unit particles, it was unknown how these unit particles combined to give a fixed mass ratio at bulk scale, every time.
+So even if they assumed that A, B and X consisted of unit particles, it was unknown how these unit particles combined to give a fixed mass ratio at bulk scale, every time.